flathub/org.qgis.qgis/README.md

 error: org.kde.Sdk/x86_64/5.15-23.08 not installed Failed to init: Unable to find sdk org.kde.Sdk version 5.15-23.08
 ```
-then install missing SDKs by running commands like:
+then run flatpak-builder with `--install-deps-from=flathub` flag or install missing SDKs by running commands like:
 ```
 flatpak install flathub org.kde.Sdk/x86_64/5.15-23.08
 ```